Purpose of CO-ASIS&T

 Article VII.
 Committees

-The Executive Committee of the Chapter shall include the elected Chapter officers, the immediate Past Chair, and the chairs of the Chapter Program, Membership, Nominating, and Hospitality Committees and chairs of such other committees as may be appointed by the Chapter Chair.
+The Executive Committee of the Chapter shall include the Chapter officers, and the chairs of such committees as may be appointed by the Chapter Chair, e.g., Membership and Hospitality.
 The Executive Committee shall also include appointed representatives to other associations as determined by the Chair.
 The Executive Committee shall conduct and manage the affairs of the Chapter, subject to these Bylaws, and shall possess all powers necessary or incidental to that purpose, including the right to appropriate and expend funds.

-There shall be a Nominating Committee, consisting of a Chair and two Individual members of the Chapter, designated by the Chapter Chair.
-This committee shall present a list of nominees to the members of the Chapter, as provided in Article IV, Section 6.
+The Nominating Committee shall be chaired by the Past Chair or any other member appointed by the current Chair.
+This committee shall present a list of nominees to the members of the Chapter, as provided in Article IV, Section 7.
 The Nominating Committee shall present to the Membership more than one candidate for each office if possible.

 Article VIII.
 Dissolution